 Rare Replay – A Bargain by Any Standard

 The collection comes with thirty games, spanning 1983 to 2008.
-At Amazon the bundle is a steal and the full list of titles are there for your perusal.
-Here’s some of my personal highlights:
+At Amazon, the bundle is a steal and the full list of titles are there for your perusal.
+Here are some of my personal highlights:

-Conker’s Bad Fur Day – There’s quite a bit of adult focused humour, hence not one for the sprogs.
+Conker’s Bad Fur Day – There’s quite a bit of adult-focused humour, hence not one for the sprogs.
 It’s hilarious though.
-It takes all the imaginative character design of Banjo and places a foul mouthed, drunk squirrel at the helm as hero.
-The dialogue might seem a bit dated, but there’s hours of laughs to be had here.
+It takes all the imaginative character design of Banjo and places a foul-mouthed, drunk squirrel at the helm as the hero.
+The dialogue might seem a bit dated, but there are hours of laughs to be had here.

 Grabbed by the Ghoulies – The title sums up the whole game.
 This was one of my favourites on the original Xbox.
 Ghosts at a haunted house steal your girlfriend when you take shelter from a storm.
 How do you get her back?
 Simple.
 Pick up anything you can lay your hands on and beat the undead crap out of them until they yield.
 Fun in spades to be had here.